-Do you want #baby to have strong relationships later in life?
+Do you want Your Baby to have strong relationships later in life?
 This famous theory in psychology explains how your child’s attachment to you shapes your child’s relationship to others later in life.

 The attachment theory

 The attachment theory argues that a strong emotional and physical bond to one primary caregiver in our first years of life is critical to our development.
 If our bonding is strong and we are securely attached, then we feel safe to explore the world.
 We know there is always that safe base, to which we can return to anytime.